SMARTKT/CommentProbe/README.md

 zlib                      1.2.11               h7f8727e_4
 ```

 Note: We are using tensorflow v1.
-If you are using tensoflow v2, then you need to edit in the codes python LSTM_endtoend_singleLabel.py and embeddingClass.py by using tf.compat.v1 for the tensorlfow libraries wherver used
+If you are using tensoflow v2, then you need to edit in the codes python LSTM_endtoend_singleLabel.py and embeddingClass.py by using tf.compat.v1 for the tensorflow libraries wherever used

 Also you might need to change
 ```